 Park worked only with natural materials, in a colour palette she calls ‘nuanced neutrals’, inspired by Korean and Californian hues, adding warmth and texture.
 Walls are painted with Portola’s Lime Wash in an off-white (nothing is optic white or black) and natural linen blinds diffuse the light (intentionally blocking out the busy street outside).
 She chose the smoked oak flooring from Madera and used only antique brass hardware for the same reason: ‘It will age beautifully over time.’
 She adds, ‘Even though the gallery has just opened, I wanted the space to feel as though it’s been around for a while, for it to already be imbued with a sense of time.’

-She commissioned artist Minjae Kim (who showed at Matter Projects during New York Design Week 2022) to create a round table and bench set for the back area of the gallery, while the long benches for the interior and courtyard were custom-made by Park herself.
-She also made the upholstered cushions for a rare two-piece antique Korean summer bed, used separately as two low stools.
+She commissioned artist Minjae Kim (who held a solo show at LA's Marta Gallery in 2021 and showed at Matter Projects during New York Design Week 2022) to create a round table and bench set for the back area of the gallery, while the long benches for the interior and courtyard were custom-made in-house, alongside upholstered cushions for a rare two-piece antique Korean summer bed, used separately as two low stools.

 Outside in the courtyard at the rear of the gallery, Park points out the elements that are redolent of a traditional Korean hanok courtyard: ‘The low bench seating; the stone-like concrete steps; the single tree – in our case, a maple planted in the middle.’